alitursucular/alitursucular.github.io/_posts/2020-05-25-names-list-with-react-and-typescript.md

 }
 ```

-> The filter() method creates a new array with all elements that pass the test implemented by the provided function. - [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
+> The filter() method creates a new array with all elements that pass the test implemented by the provided function. <cite><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter">MDN</a></cite>

 **AddListItem Component**